2iamhuyvu/jquery-backDetect/README.md

 ### Custom Options

 You can set a delay intiate the back detect.
-Very similar to setting the time in jquery animate:
+Very similar to setting the time in setTimeout:

 ``` html
 <script src='backdetect.jquery.js'></script>